 According to energy analysts, small businesses could save up to 20 percent through simple initiatives that produce quick results.
 According to The Carbon Trust organization, this 20-percent cut in energy costs equates to a bottom-line benefit of a five-percent increase in sales for many businesses.

 Toward that goal, start with a few simple practices like shutting down computers and turning off monitors, printers, fax machines, every night.
 Use energy-efficient light bulbs and turn off lights when not in use.
-Adjust thermostats a couple degrees cooler in the winter or warmer in the summer.
+Adjust thermostats a couple of degrees cooler in the winter or warmer in the summer.
 Smart IoT devices like Hue and Nest automate your lights and thermostat, making it even easier and more fun for the techies.

 Apply the TBL Method